IBM/openapi-to-graphql/docs/tutorials/cli_loopback.md

 # OpenAPI-to-GraphQL Quickstart tutorial

-The purpose of this tutorial is to show how easy it is to use OpenAPI-to-GraphQL CLI in combination with LoopBack.
+The purpose of this tutorial is to show how easy it is to use OpenAPI-to-GraphQL CLI.

 With just a single command line instruction, `openapi-to-graphql <OAS JSON file path or remote url>`, you can get a GraphQL server running.